 During 2021, the Company commenced the process for Initial Public Offering ("IPO").
 The Capital Market Authority ("CMA") Board issued its resolution approving the Company's application for the offering of 19.8 million shares representing thirty percent of the Company's share capital on 22 December 2021 (corresponding to 18 Jumada Al-Ula 1443H).
 As at 29 March 2022 (corresponding to 26 Sha'ban 1443H), the Company's shares became listed on the Saudi Stock Exchange (Tadawul) in the Kingdom of Saudi Arabia.
-The Company's status changed from "A Saudi Closed Joint Stock Company" to "A Saudi Joint Stock Company" and the legal formalities in this regard have been completed.
+The Company's status changed from "A Saudi Closed Joint Stock Company" to "A Saudi Joint Stock Company".
+The legal formalities in this regard were completed during the year ended 31 December 2022.

-As at the reporting date, the Company has two mines namely Al Masane underground mine and Mount Guyan mine.
+As at the reporting date, the Company has two mines namely Al Masane underground mine (underground) and Mount Guyan mine (on ground).
 The Company is expanding its current activity by further developing the Moyeath orebody development project for the purpose of increasing the productive capacity of Al Masane underground mine.